Judgement pollutes perfect waters.

-As a photographer, I have a front-row seat to people’s self-perceptions, and too often it breaks my heart to witness how much we reject ourselves—all comparison, no compassion.
+As a photographer, I have a front-row seat to people’s self-perceptions.
+Too often, it breaks my heart to witness how much people (including myself) reject ourselves—all comparison, no compassion.

-Here is one brave woman’s journey towards that.
+Here is one brave woman’s journey towards actively rewriting the inner critic BS.

 I was having a hard time accepting myself.